Ever wonder why math feels like a big challenge for many students? Let's find out why some students really don't like it.

 10. Teacher Influence:

 A great teacher can make all the difference in how we feel about math.
+Research indicates that teachers' own math anxiety can negatively impact their students' math achievement.
 When teachers are supportive and enthusiastic, it's easier to enjoy learning math.

 11. Cognitive Overload: